Ideas for Your Own Daisy to Brownie Girl Scout Bridging Ceremony

 After each girl crossed the bridge, we sang "I've Got Something in My Pocket" and said "Brownie smile" extra loud.
 Then we took hands with the parents, did our friendship squeeze, and sang "Make New Friends".Credit: www.amazon.com

 This easy Daisy to Brownie bridging ceremony is one your co-leader and you can easily put together.
-It is a great way to end this chapter of your Girl Scout career!
+It is a great way to celebrate this Girl Scout milestone!